gemhung/video-file-storage-server/README.md

     - It's common to have x-api-key authentication
   * Meta data
     - For scalability, the file meta data can use `redis` to save data rather than holding it in memory
+  * Cache
+    - Is it good to cache the top 10 downloaded files in terms of performance ?
   * Recovery
     - Because application may relaunch, we should recover meta data
   *  Cache